Subscribe

 Microservice application components can be scaled independently without taxing the entire software.
 So, if you are looking for a scalable solution, microservices are your go-to design.
 High software scalability is just one of the many advantages you can gain from this architecture.
 For more information, check out our article on the benefits of microservices.

-To be able to identify these and other software scalability-related issues, you need to embed a telemetry monitoring system into your application during the coding phase.
-This system will enable you to track:
+To be able to identify these and other software scalability-related issues, you need to embed an observability framework into your application during the coding phase.
+It will enable you to track:

 • Throughput, which is the number of requests processed at a given time